countpauper/countpauper/Angel/Design/Language Design.md

 > true
 ```

-## id arguments are like enums, id axioms are valence 0 predicates
+## id arguments are like enums
 ```
-cat: ginny
-cat ?
-> ginny

 cat(ginny)
+cat(X) ?
+> X=ginny
 ```

-but it would be hard to not try to match ginny and fail and decide she's not a cat.
+These ids are not predicated without axioms, because they don't have to be computed and matched to be true.
+They are elements.

 ## Sequence/range matching